-A crankcase heater must be used to prevent refrigerant migrating into the shell during standstill periods.
-Due to Copeland scroll's inherent ability to handle liquid refrigerant in flooded conditions a crankcase heater is not required when the system charge does not exceed 3.6 kg.
+A crankcase heater is used to prevent refrigerant migrating into the shell during standstill periods.
+Due to the Copeland scroll's inherent ability to handle liquid refrigerant in flooded conditions a crankcase heater is not required when the system charge does not exceed the charge limits indicated in Table 6.